Parenting Student Online Resource Center

 Priority Registration

 Priority registration allows you to register early to get into courses before they fill up.
-Beginning in Fall 2022, Student-Parents will be amongst the first at Mission College to be able to register for courses.
-This will provide you with the flexibility to build your course schedule during the dates/times that are most
+Parenting students are amongst the first students to register for courses.
+This flexibility allows you to build your schedule for the dates/times you need.

 Student Health Services/Mental Health Support